Anduin2017/AnduinOS/Chechlist.md

 * Ensure right clicking the desktop can open console here.
 * Ensure user can configure desktop icons when right click the desktop.
 * Ensure there is start button on the task bar with the logo of our distro.
 * Ensure right click task bar and click Task Manager should open mission center.
+(UNDER DEVELOPMENT)
 * Ensure Super + Tab, Alt + Tab, Super + I are functional.
+(Super + I is (UNDER DEVELOPMENT))
+* Ensure Super + Shift + S will take a screenshot.
+(UNDER DEVELOPMENT)
 * Ensure folders are sorted before files in nautilus.
 * Ensure double click a photo file is opened with shotwell.
+(UNDER DEVELOPMENT)
-* Ensure the video file has a preview on nautilus.
+* Ensure the photo and video files have previews on nautilus.
 * Ensure double clicking a .deb file will open gdebi.
+(UNDER DEVELOPMENT)
 * Try running installation.
 Ensure in the log there is no error like ``Gtk-WARNING **: Locale not supported by C library. `